groakat/videotagger-web/README.md

 Install scripts are available for OSX and Windows (64bit).
 We provide a conda package for Linux users.

 ## OSX Yosemite
 1. Please download and install [Anaconda Installer](http://continuum.io/downloads "Anaconda").
+Just follow the installer without changing any of the standard settings.
 2. Download and run our [OSX Yosemite Installer](https://dl.dropboxusercontent.com/u/45267030/secretCode/Installvideotaggerviaconda.dmg "OSX Yosemite installer")

 ## Windows (64 bit)
 1. Please download and install [Anaconda Installer](http://continuum.io/downloads "Anaconda").
+Just follow the installer without changing any of the standard settings.
 2. Download and run our [Windows Installer](https://dl.dropboxusercontent.com/u/45267030/secretCode/install.bat "Windows (64bit) installer")
 3. Double-click on short-cut on desktop to start `VideoTagger`